Baby with a Montessori Mirror

 Montessori Mirrors: the Complete Guide

 The Montessori Method is a favorite among parents for its child-centric approach that promotes learning through play.
-While there’s no doubt how effective Montessori is for school-aged children, it holds many benefits for infants and toddlers as well.
+While there’s no doubt about how effective Montessori is for school-aged children, it also offers many benefits for infants and toddlers.

 For parents seeking to incorporate the foundations of the Montessori Method from an early age, the Montessori mirror is an excellent place to start.